Ico

-The protagonist is a young boy named Ico who was born with horns, which his village considers a bad omen.
-Warriors lock him away in an abandoned fortress.
-During his explorations of the fortress, Ico encounters Yorda, the daughter of the castle's Queen.
-The Queen plans to use Yorda's body to extend her own lifespan.
-Learning this, Ico seeks to escape the castle with Yorda, keeping her safe from the shadowy creatures that attempt to draw her back.
-Throughout the game, the player controls Ico as he explores the castle, solves puzzles and assists Yorda across obstacles.
+The player controls Ico, a boy born with horns, which his village considers a bad omen.
+After warriors lock him in an abandoned castle, he frees Yorda, the daughter of the castle's Queen, who plans to use Yorda to extend her life.
+Ico must work with Yorda to escape the castle while protecting her from enemies, assisting her across obstacles, and solving puzzles.

-Ico introduced several design and technical elements, including a story told with minimal dialogue, bloom lighting, and key frame animation, that have influenced subsequent games.
-Although not a commercial success, it was critically acclaimed for its art, original gameplay and story elements and received several awards, including "Game of the Year" nominations and three Game Developers Choice Awards.
-Considered a cult classic, it has been called one of the greatest video games of all time, and is often brought up in discussions about video games as an art form.
-It has influenced numerous video games since its release.
-It was rereleased in Europe in 2006 in conjunction with Shadow of the Colossus, the spiritual successor to Ico.
-A high-definition remaster of the game was released alongside Shadow of the Colossus for the PlayStation 3 in The Ico & Shadow of the Colossus Collection in 2011.
+Ico introduced several design and technical elements that have influenced subsequent games, including a story told with minimal dialogue, bloom lighting, and key frame animation.
+Although not a commercial success, it was acclaimed for its art, original gameplay and story elements.
+It received several awards, including "Game of the Year" nominations and three Game Developers Choice Awards.
+Considered a cult classic, it has been called one of the greatest video games ever made, and is often brought up in discussions about video games as an art form.
+In 2006, it was re-released in Europe alongside Shadow of the Colossus, the spiritual successor to Ico.
+A high-definition remaster of the game was included in The Ico & Shadow of the Colossus Collection for the PlayStation 3.